-Should I be worried that I snore… a lot?
+Should I worry that I snore… a lot?

 If you snore, you are certainly not alone.
 According to the National Sleep Foundation, approximately 90 million American adults snore, 37 million of them on a regular basis.
-Most of the time snoring is caused by lifestyle choices and personal factors such as alcohol consumption, medication, illness that causes congestion, sleeping on your back, smoking or obesity.
+Most of the time, lifestyle choices and personal factors cause snoring.
+These lifestyle and personal choices consist of alcohol consumption, medication, an illness that causes congestion, sleeping on your back, smoking, or obesity.

 But for some people, snoring is a chronic problem and might be an indicator of a serious health condition.
-If you snore loudly, you may be suffering from a sleep disorder called sleep apnea.
+If you snore loudly, you may suffer from a sleep disorder called sleep apnea.

 Dr. William Harper is Board Certified in Dental Sleep Medicine and offers sleep apnea treatment to his patients from Chesapeake, VA.
 We encourage you to schedule an appointment with him if you are suffering from any combination of the following symptoms:

 - Loud snoring (typically noticed by a sleep partner)

 - Daytime sleepiness and the tendency to fall asleep while reading, watching television or driving

 - Dry mouth in the morning